sclevine/packfile/README.md

 provide.test is never skipped

 write-app layers are always re-built and run serially

+cache layers may be recovered from many builds ago, but all other layers must have been present during the last build

 PROBLEM: some layers need other layers during provide.test, but it forces unnecessary rebuilds in export chains
 SOLUTION: flag to add layer path to provide.test